MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### StartFaceDetection - BETA
 Initiates Misty's detection of faces in her line of vision.
 This command assigns each detected face a random ID.

+When you are done having Misty detect faces, call StopFaceDetection.

 Parameters
 - None

 ##### StartFaceTraining - BETA
 Trains Misty to recognize a specific face and applies a user-assigned ID to that face.

-This process should take less than 15 seconds.**
+This process should take less than 15 seconds and will automatically stop when complete.
+To halt an in-progress face training, you can call CancelFaceTraining.

 Parameters
 - FaceId - string - A unique string of 30 characters or less that provides a name for the face.
 Only alpha-numeric, -, and _ are valid characters.